 The first week was…. refreshing.
 Being away from the constant bustle of a big city, away from busy days filled with plans with friends, and away from the constant need to “do something”.
 I was excited for 6 weeks of rest.
 But sooner than I thought, the loneliness hit me like a truck.
 I was once reminded that although running around from plan to plan is exhausting sometimes, I’m a pure city girl at heart.
 I like to be kept busy.
 I like to see people.
 I like to interact with people.
 I like the feeling of wandering around an unfamiliar neighborhood by myself, discovering secrets of each part of a city.
 And I realized that I felt trapped.
 Without a car, or public transportation, I have been stuck in the mountains.
 And I tried to make the best of it!
 Believe me, I tried.
 I hiked the nearest trail, I went on photo adventures, I tried to stay with the kids until they fell asleep, but I couldn’t shake off the loneliness.
 I was pouring out my love to the kids all day long, but I had nowhere to recharge, no one to receive from.
 I guess I’m a little more excited than I should be that I only have 2 weeks left here….

-Loneliness is something I have struggled with all my life, I think.
+Loneliness is something I have struggled with always, I think.
 I crave company.
 I would rather be with someone I feel mediocre about and only kind of like than be alone.
 I recharge by being with other people.
 But it’s an uphill battle, fighting loneliness, and I can only hope that my time here will help me out someday.